DoQ17/WWG1WGA/README.md

 # WWG1WGA
-Projects to help the aftertime this my first attempt at working with github and ghidra I am a retired research engineer with a PhD in Systems Engineering.
+Projects to help the aftertime: this my first attempt at working with github and ghidra

+I am a retired research engineer with a PhD in Systems Engineering.
 I have 33 years working at a Naional Lab.
 I now teach a Fundamentals of Engineering Lab I & II part time as adjunct aculty.